 The Company operates in two geographical and two operating segments.
 The operating segments are managed separately based on the nature of operations.
-Mining operations consists of the Cerro Prieto project currently operational, the Batamote project which ceased operations on March 31, 2019, and the El Mozo exploration and evaluation project, which was abandoned during the year ended December 31, 2019.
+Mining operations consists of the Cerro Prieto project currently operational and the Puma exploration and evaluation project.

 All of the Company's revenue is generated in Mexico.
 Other selected financial information by geographical segment is as follows: